xihaoli/STAARpipeline-Tutorial/README.md

 This is a tutorial for performing association analysis of whole-genome/whole-exome sequencing (WGS/WES) studies, summarizing and visualization results using **STAARpipeline** and **STAARpipelineSummary**.
 The software prerequisites, dependencies and installation can be found in <a href="https://github.com/xihaoli/STAARpipeline">**STAARpipeline**</a> and <a href="https://github.com/xihaoli/STAARpipelineSummary">**STAARpipelineSummary**</a> packages.
 ## Pre-step of association analysis using STAARpipeline
 ### Generate Genomic Data Structure (GDS) file
-R/Bioconductor package **SeqArray** provides functions to convert the genotype data to GDS format.
-For more details, please see the R/Bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">**SeqArray**</a>.
+R/Bioconductor package **SeqArray** provides functions to convert the genotype data (in VCF/PLINK BED/SNPRelate format) to SeqArray GDS format.
+For more details on usage, please see the R/Bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">**SeqArray**</a>.

 ### Generate annotated GDS (aGDS) file using FAVORannotator
 #### Prerequisites: